 The Foundation transfers amounts from the restricted fund to the general fund to assist with charitable and operational disbursements, and additional investment in property and equipment.
-Amounts are transferred at fair value.
+Amounts are transferred at fair value determined as at the end of the reporting period.